simplenote-vim/simplenote.vim/README.md

     Add Plug 'mrtazz/simplenote.vim' to .vimrc
     Run :PlugInstall

-Your credentials have to be stored in your `vimrc`:
+Your credentials can be stored in your `vimrc`:

     let g:SimplenoteUsername = "your simplenote username"
     let g:SimplenotePassword = "your simplenote password"